 About Mislav Mataija:

-As a member of the Commission’s Legal Service, he litigates World Trade Organization disputes on behalf of the European Union, and advises the European Commission on trade law matters.
+As a member of the Commission’s Legal Service, Mataija litigates World Trade Organization disputes on behalf of the European Union, and advises the European Commission on trade law matters.
 He also represents the European Commission in litigation before the European Court of Justice in various areas of European Union law, and is a visiting professor at Sciences Po School of Public Affairs in Paris.

 He holds a law degree from the University of Zagreb, and is a Croatian qualified lawyer.
 During his LLM at Columbia Law School, he was a Fulbright Scholar and a James Kent Scholar.
 He completed a PhD in European Union law at the European University Institute in Florence.
 He published a monograph based on his Ph.D. research, entitled “Private Regulation and the Internal Market: Sports, Legal Services, and Standard Setting in EU Economic Law”, with Oxford University Press in 2016.